 The following ten options are available to the employer:

-Here is a summary of the important time restrictions that employers must remember when completing the PERM process:
+Here is a summary of important time restrictions that U.S. employers must remember when completing the PERM process:

-For more information, see Employers Sponsoring Immigrants for Work Visas or Green Cards.
+For more information, see Employers Sponsoring or Hiring Immigrant Workers.